 When we read about DIY methods for pest management, we often see citronella as an effective repellent.
-In this chapter, I will be discussing which pests citronella oil is effective for.
-Plus, DIY tips to make your own citronella repellent.
-But first, an overview.
+In this chapter, I will be discussing which pests citronella oil is effective for, plus DIY tips to make your own citronella repellent.

-- Prevents Bacterial Growth.
-According to a study published in the Microbios Journal, the components of citronella oil is responsible for inhibiting bacterial growth.
+1. Prevents Bacterial Growth - According to a study published in the Microbios Journal, the components of citronella oil is responsible for inhibiting bacterial growth.
 They found that citronella is very helpful in treating wounds and infections in the colon, urethra, urinary bladder, stomach, intestines, prostate, and kidneys.

-- Relieves Body Spasms.
-The oil can also be used to relieve pain and spasms of the muscles, respiratory system, and nervous system.
+2. Relieves Body Spasms - The oil can also be used to relieve pain and spasms of the muscles, respiratory system, and nervous system.
 According to KG Stiles, citronellal oil is also proven to relieve stomach cramps and menstrual spasms.

-- Citronella has Anti-Inflammatory Properties.
-A research paper published in Evidence-Based Complementary and Alternative Medicine Journal reiterates that citronellal oil helps relieve information particularly in the liver, stomach, intestines, and other parts of the digestive system.
+3. Citronella has Anti-Inflammatory Properties - A research paper published in Evidence-Based Complementary and Alternative Medicine Journal reiterates that citronellal oil helps relieve information particularly in the liver, stomach, intestines, and other parts of the digestive system.
 For the research concludes that citronella is also effective to sedate the inflammation caused by drugs, excessive use of alcohol, narcotics, spicy foods, and other toxic elements that gets inside the body.

-- Removes Bad Odors.
-Citronella is famous for its deodorizing quality.
+4. Removes Bad Odors - Citronella is famous for its deodorizing quality.
 It is used by several companies to create deodorants and body sprays in small amounts.
 Too much citronella on the skin could cause irritations and allergies which is why it is important to take precautions while using the oil.

-- Helps Eliminate Toxins.
-Citronella promotes sweating and urination.
+5. Helps Eliminate Toxins - Citronella promotes sweating and urination.
 A company by a regular intake of water, it helps flush toxins and bacteria from the body.
 According to its users, citronella makes the body feel lighter and more relaxed.
 It keeps the skin healthy and also helps reduce fever.

 In a 2016 report published in the Scientific Research Journal, the researchers found that citronella oil helps dispose of unwanted substances from the body including uric acid, excess bile, salts, water, and excess fats.
 It helps maintain and reduce weight while eliminating infections in the urinary system.
 Furthermore, citronella oil helps reduce the chances of having renal calculi, rheumatism, arthritis, indigestion, and cardiovascular diseases.